-SBG's strategic partnership with ICBC, the world's largest bank places it in a strong position to facilitate trade and investment in the Africa-China corridor, while simultaneously offering access to opportunities in one of the fastest growing emerging market economies.
+SBG's strategic partnership with Industrial and Commercial Bank of China ("ICBC"), the world's largest bank, places it in a strong position to facilitate trade and investment in the Africa-China corridor, while simultaneously offering access to opportunities in one of the fastest growing emerging market economies.
 SBG and ICBC have worked together over the past decade to support and deepen the economic links between Africa and China, including through the provision of joint funding of major infrastructure projects, and renminbi internationalisation.